Skip to main content

 13 mentions Positive Neutral Negative

 • “The game's background story is quickly rushed through in the intro video, a brief synopsis however is that it follows a young girl named Natari who is making a decision about which creature named Bubbles she should bond with.
-These creatures have seemingly magical powers in very narrow areas (though what they can actually do is only hinted at) and they also require compatibility tests with a possible bonding human, and a human can only ever bond with two in their life.”
+These creatures have seemingly magic powers in very narrow areas (though what they can actually do is only hinted at) and they also require compatibility tests with a possible bonding human, and a human can only ever bond with two in their life.”

 • “The style of the game is very cute, as is the storyline.”